niharokz/nih.ar/content/note/gemini.md

 ---
-title : "Self Hosting Gemini Capsule" subtitle : "All about Gemini Protocol and Capsule." showInHome : True date : 2022-03-23
+title : "Self-Hosting your Gemini Capsule" subtitle : "All about Gemini Protocol and Capsule." showInHome : True date : 2022-03-23
 ---

-## What is Gemini?

-Gemini is a new internet protocol which is different from the HTTP and Gopher.
-It's much cleaner and has a growing community and audience of hackers.
+Gemini is a novel internet protocol distinct from HTTP and Gopher.
+It offers a cleaner experience and boasts a growing community of hackers.

-### Why use gemini protocol?

-* Gemini capsules (webpages of gemini) are lightweight, minimal, and don't use many resources to operate.
-* It can run along with your websites.
-Gemini capsules use port 1965 by default.
-Your webserver can run at port 80 or 443 along with gemini server at port 1965.
-* By exploring an alternative protocol, you can check different ways to serve data and blogs.

-To access any gemini urls i.e. gemini://example.org, you can use any gemini client such as amfora, lagrange, elpher, etc.

-## Instructions
+## Why Opt for the Gemini Protocol?

+Gemini capsules, or Gemini webpages, are lightweight, minimal, and demand minimal resources.
+They can seamlessly coexist with your existing websites, utilizing port 1965 by default while your web server operates on ports 80 or 443.
+Exploring this alternative protocol opens avenues for serving data and blogs differently.
+Accessing Gemini URLs (e.g., gemini://example.org) requires a Gemini client such as Amfora, Lagrange, or Elpher.

-### Create a gemini user
+### 1. Creating a Gemini User

-It is most secure and clean to have a separate gemini user, so let's create one:
+For security and cleanliness, it's advisable to establish a separate Gemini user:

     useradd -m -s /bin/bash gemini

-Now log in as gemini with the following command:
+Then, switch to the Gemini user:

     su -l gemini

-To create and serve a gemini capsule, we need three basic steps:
+To create and serve a Gemini capsule, follow these three basic steps:

-1. Content – the webpages in our capsule
+1. Content: These are the webpages within your capsule.
-2. TLS certificate – Gemini requires encrypted connection.
+2. TLS Certificate: Gemini necessitates an encrypted connection.
-3. Gemini server – the program that makes our capsule available (similar to Nginx for HTTP)
+3. Gemini Server: This program makes your capsule available, akin to Nginx for HTTP.

-As the gemini user, we can create three different directories to simplify the process:
+As the Gemini user, organize three directories to streamline the process:

     mkdir -p ~/gemini/{content,certificate,server}

-### Content
+### 2. Content

-This will be the directory where your capsule files will be contained.
-Gemini uses text/gemini markup (in place of HTTP's equivalent HTML).
-It heavily borrows from Markdown.
-Similar to .html or .md, gemini uses .gmi as its extension.
+This directory will house your capsule files.
+Gemini employs text/gemini markup (similar to Markdown).
+Create a gemini file within the content directory:

-To create one gemini file, go inside the content directory and create one index.gmi file.

     nano gemini/content/index.gmi

-We can add the content we want in our Gemini capsule here:
+Add your desired content to this Gemini capsule file:

-    # This is Sample Gemini page
+    # This is a Sample Gemini page
     ## With header 1 and header 2
     And a short paragraph like this.
     => /index.gmi Link to the same page

-### TLS certificate
+### 3. TLS Certificate

-Go to the certificate directory which we created earlier and generate a TLS certificate using OpenSSL.
+Navigate to the certificate directory and generate a TLS certificate using OpenSSL:

     cd ~/gemini/certificate/
     openssl req -new -subj "/CN=example.org" -x509 -newkey ec -pkeyopt ec_paramgen_curve:prime256v1 -days 3650 -nodes -out cert.pem -keyout key.pem

-### Gemini server
+### 4. Gemini Server

-Download and prepare the server
+Download and prepare the server.
+We'll use the Agate server, a simple Gemini server written in Rust:
-There are many gemini server software choices available.
-We will use agate server for now.
-This is a simple gemini server written in Rust.

-It's a good idea to always get the most recent version, which you can see on the agate releases page.
-At the time of this writing, that is agate v3.1.0 which we will now download.
-We will download it to the server directory we made.

     cd ~/gemini/server
     wget https://github.com/mbrubeck/agate/releases/download/v3.1.0/agate.x86_64-unknown-linux-gnu.gz

-Unzip the gz, then rename and make it executable:

     gunzip agate.x86_64-unknown-linux-gnu.gz
     mv agate.x86_64-unknown-linux-gnu agate-server
     chmod +x agate-server

-#### Create a system service
+### 5. Create a System Service

-Now we need to create a systemd service to autostart and manage agate.
-The gemini user does not have permission to do this, so press ctrl-d to log out of the gemini user and return to root.
-As root, create the file below by opening it in your text editor (nano, vim, etc.):
+Switch back to root to create a systemd service:

     nano /etc/systemd/system/agate.service

-Add the following content to the file customizing highlighted text to your use.
+Customize the highlighted text to your setup:

     [Unit]
     Description=agate